Sunday Sport: History

 Founded by David Sullivan, the Sunday Sport first appeared on newsstands on 14 September 1986.
 It quickly became known for its outlandish and farcical content, with headlines such as "Adolf Hitler Was A Woman", "Aliens Turned Our Son Into A Fish Finger", and "Donkey Robs Bank".
 Its editors have included Michael Gabbert, Tony Livesey, Paul Carter, and Nick Appleyard.
 A sister daily title, the Daily Sport, launched in 1991.
 Livesey's 1998 book Babes, Booze, Orgies and Aliens: The Inside Story of Sport Newspapers offers an insider's perspective on the tabloid's first decade.

 The Sunday Sport capitalised on the popularity of The Suns Page 3 feature by making sexualised content its primary focus.
 Topless glamour models were printed across multiple pages and a "nipple count" was published to highlight how many exposed breasts the issue featured.
 The tabloid courted controversy by featuring 15-year-old aspiring glamour models in scantily clad poses, counting down the days until it could legally show them topless on their 16th birthdays, as it did with Linsey Dawn McKenzie and Hannah Claydon, among others.

 The Sunday Sports circulation reached an all-time high of 167,473 in 2005, and Sullivan sold his Sunday Sport and Daily Sport titles in 2007 for £40 million.
 Circulation declined markedly thereafter, with the new owner, Sport Media Group, withdrawing the titles from the newspaper industry's monthly circulation audit in 2009.
 In the same year, Sullivan stepped in to save Sport Media Group with a £1.68 million loan.
 The company entered administration on 1 April 2011, at which point publisher Richard Desmond refused to continue printing the titles because of outstanding debts.
 The Sunday Sport returned to newsstands several weeks later on 8 May 2011, after Sullivan reacquired it for £50,000.
 The Daily Sport was sold off separately to Grant Miller.

 Sullivan's new company, Sunday Sport (2011) Limited, continued to publish the Sunday Sport as a single weekly title until 2013, when it added a Wednesday edition, the Midweek Sport.
 As of June 2025, the paper appears three times a week as the Sunday Sport (Sundays), the Midweek Sport (Wednesdays), and the Weekend Sport (Fridays).

-In late July 2025, the Website and online-version of the paper was taken down indefinitely due to the passing of the Online Safety Act and the requirement for sites similar to the Sunday Sport to provide Age Verification for its users accessing the online service.
+In July 2025, the online version of the Sunday Sport was taken down due to the Online Safety Act requirement that it provide age verification for users accessing the service.
+A message posted online encouraged readers to buy physical copies from newsagents.